 Unity Software Inc. (U) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 14.46% over the past month, outpacing the Computer and Technology sector's loss of 0.81% and the S&P 500's gain of 1.34% in that time.
+Heading into today, shares of the company had gained 0.93% over the past month, outpacing the Computer and Technology sector's loss of 0.56% and lagging the S&P 500's gain of 3.46% in that time.

-U will be looking to display strength as it nears its next earnings release, which is expected to be November 9, 2021.
-The company is expected to report EPS of -$0.06, up 33.33% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $266.14 million, up 32.55% from the prior-year quarter.
+Investors will be hoping for strength from U as it approaches its next earnings release, which is expected to be November 9, 2021.
+In that report, analysts expect U to post earnings of -$0.06 per share.
+This would mark year-over-year growth of 33.33%.
+Our most recent consensus estimate is calling for quarterly revenue of $266.14 million, up 32.55% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.23 per share and revenue of $1.06 billion, which would represent changes of +41.03% and +37.41%, respectively, from the prior year.

 Any recent changes to analyst estimates for U should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-U currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+U is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report